 The Mental Capacity Act states that a person should be considered capable unless proved otherwise.

-In order to make a decision about whether a person has capacity to understand, sign and terminate tenancy agreements a capacity assessment will need to be undertaken by the Independent Futures Team.
+In order to make a decision about whether a person has capacity to understand, sign and terminate tenancy agreements a capacity assessment will need to be undertaken.
+Please contact the Staffordshire Cares Team.

 Further information is available on the Gov.UK website.